 Vitamix A2300 Ascent Series Smart Blender (Amazon)

-Cuisinart 9-Cup Food Processor (Amazon)
+Cuisinart Food Processor (Amazon)

-I don’t think I have to do a hard-sell on a food processor. 😉 I go through stages when I think I can get rid of it, in favor of other appliances that might handle the work, but then, thankfully, a recipe will come along and remind me of the usefulness of the machine, and so it stays put.
+I don’t think I have to do a hard-sell on a food processor. 😉 I go through stages when I think I can get rid of it, in favor of other appliances that might handle the work, but then thankfully, a recipe will come along and remind me of the usefulness of the machine, and so it stays put.

 In addition to chopping, grating, and slicing, it makes great dough.
-In fact, I rarely use my KitchenAid mixer anymore for that purpose (so much so that I do not have a KA on this list, either).
+In fact, I rarely use my KitchenAid mixer anymore for that purpose (so much so that I do not have a mixer on this list, either).

 Instant Pot 10-in-1 Multi-Functional Pressure Cooker, 6 Qt. and more (Amazon)

-But today’s pressure cookers, are much, much safer, and far less intimidating.
+But today’s pressure cookers are much, much safer, and far less intimidating.
 This is a great size for meals for a family of 4, or meals for 2 with leftovers.
-(See it in action in my Instant Pot Chili Mac recipe.
+(See it in action in my Instant Pot Chili Mac recipe).

 I also own a 3 Qt, which was an impulse buy on Prime Day.
-But it’s become an appliance that sits on my counter all the time.
+But it’s become an appliance that sits on my counter much of the time.
 I use the 6 Qt model for meals (soups, etc.) and the 3 Qt for ingredient prep and side dishes, such as beans from dried (so good!), rice, hard-boiled eggs (the things you’ve heard about easy peeling are absolutely true), “baked” sweet potatoes.

 It might seem ridiculous to have two pressure cookers, but I use both all of the time, so, it’s worth the storage space.
 (See the 3 qt in action in my Instant Pot Cranberry Sauce recipe.)